cognitedata/inso-bootstrap-cli/README.md

 * CDF Data Sets
 * CDF RAW Databases

+## Bootstrap CLI makes Access-Control and Data Lineage manageable

+CDF Groups allows with capabilities (~30), actions (2-5) and scopes (x) to create very complex configurations.
+To establish a **manageable** and **understandable** access-control & data-lineage, the `bootstrap-cli` uses an approach to reduce the complexity by templating and packaging.
+In addition namespaces help add operational semantic (meaning).

-### **Bootstrap CLI simplifications**
+### Namespaces

-The inso bootstrap cli offers a simplified way of controlling these elements.
-With a single two layered hierarchy it handles the creation of CDF groups, scopes (datasets/raw DBs) and their connection to AAD groups.
+A two-layered hierarchy allows organization of a growing list of CDF Groups.

 The first layer of the hierarchy is a namespace and the second one is individual elements within a namespace.
 An example of this could be having the following namespaces with explanation for why this could be a good idea:

-* **src**: to scope 3rd party sources
+- **src**: to scope 3rd party sources
-* **fac**: to scope customer facilities by name
+- **fac**: to scope customer facilities by name
-* **ca**: to scope "corporate applications" (SAP, Salesforce, ..)
+- **ca**: to scope "corporate applications" (SAP, Salesforce, ..)
-* **uc**: to scope your use-cases ("UC:001 - Flow Optimization", "UC:002 - Trading Balances"
+- **uc**: to scope your use-cases ("UC:001 - Flow Optimization", "UC:002 - Trading Balances"
-* **in**: to scope user-input from UIs
+- **in**: to scope user-input from UIs

+A namespace allows each project to apply **the** operational semantic, which fits your project and customers terminology.

-This is just an example of how to group things, you are free to chose whatever grouping you like.
-Good style is to keep the namespaces and the namespace elements short.
+This is just an example of namespaces used in projects today, but you are free to chose whatever names fit your project.

+Good style is to keep the names short and add long names and details to the `description` fields.

+### Templating

+1. CDF Groups are created in `OWNER` and `READ` pairs
+   - **All** capabilities are handled the same, and are applied
+     - as either an `OWNWER`-set
+     - or as a `READ`-only-set
+   - access-control only works through scopes, but within your scopes you can work w/o limits
+2. The CDF Groups can be called "strict-scoped" meaning that access-control to this group only allows reading and writing data to the available scopes
+   - no data can exist outside the predefined scopes
+   - no user or app can create additional scopes

+### Packaging

+1. Every `OWNER/READ` pair of CDF Groups is configured with the same package of scopes:
+   - two RAW DBs (one for staging, one for state-stores)
+   - one Data Set (for all CDF Resource types, as capabilities are not restricted)
+   -  `OWNER` Groups can be configured with additional shared-access to scopes of other CDF Groups
+   - this allows users (or apps) working on a Use-Case (`uc`)
+     1. to read data from scopes of other Source (`src`) groups and
+     2. to write the processed and value-added data to its own scope
+     3. allowing data-lineage from sources through use-case model to data-products

-### **Bootstrap CLI example**
+### Bootstrap CLI example
 An example config with the main abilities of the CLI.
 Shared owner access is also possible, but omitted here for simplicity.
 ```yaml
 bootstrap: